jadetayy/brainhack/README.md

 Shows the total logged hours yearly, highest logged hours by day, month, and activity of the year.

 ### Study Tab
-Categories: Coding, Languages, Marketing
+Categories: Coding, Languages, Marketing.
 Directs users to the course website on click.
 Ratings provided to facilitate decision making.

 ### Exercise Tab
-Categories: HIIT, Arms, Abs, Under 10 Minutes, Under 30 Minutes Directs users to the YouTube video on click.
+Categories: HIIT, Arms, Abs, Under 10 Minutes, Under 30 Minutes.
+Directs users to the YouTube video on click.
 Duration provided to help in time-management.

 ### Hobbies Tab
-Categories: What's Trending, Cooking, Arts & Crafts, Design Directs users to the YouTube video on click.
+Categories: What's Trending, Cooking, Arts & Crafts, Design.
+Directs users to the YouTube video on click.
 Duration provided to help in time-management.